 To begin, “intent” is a necessary element of every crime.

 Intent defense: An accident or mistake may mean that there was no “intent” to do the prohibited act.

-If it is too late now to go back, and fill out that form differently, it may be possible to defend such a case with an intent defense.
+If it is too late now to go back, and fill out that form differently; it may be possible to defend the case with an intent defense.

-If it is not too late, avoid shortcuts, be careful – don’t put yourself at risk.
+If it is not too late, avoid shortcuts, be careful.
+And don’t put yourself at risk.
 Learn about Minnesota gun law so you can be safe.